 Across 13 health items in the community phone survey, shown in Figure 7 is the proportion of the respondents (weighted) whose response reflects a health risk, in descending order.
-The persistence of community health problems identified in the previous CHNA is apparent in that approximately one-third of the residents are obese and nearly one-fourth reported no physical activity outside their job in the past month.
-Access to care may have improved, with only a little over 7% reporting they have no type of insurance or a usual place for healthcare.
-Of note, this uninsured rate is much lower than U.S. Census Bureau estimates.
-However, new issues were identified as well: More than one in four residents have been diagnosed with depression or anxiety disorder in their lifetime, and one in five would rate their health as fair or poor.
+The persistence of community health problems identified in the previous CHNA is apparent in that more than three in 10 residents are obese and nearly one-fourth reported no physical activity outside their job in the past month.
+Access to care may have improved, with about 10% reporting they have no type of insurance or a usual place for healthcare.
+Please note, this uninsured rate is much lower than U.S. Census Bureau estimates.
+However, new issues were identified as well: About than one-fourth of residents have been diagnosed with depression or anxiety disorder in their lifetime, and more than 15% would rate their health as fair or poor.

-Figure 7: Health Risks of Community Phone Survey Respondents
+Figure 7: Health Risks of Community Phone Survey Respondents: LaGrange County